gem/oq-engine/doc/engine/What's-new.md

 to a change of seeds and in the limit of a large number of Stochastic Event Sets the results are equivalent.

+7. A subtle bug in the scenario risk calculator, affecting calculations with nonzero coefficients of variations, was discovered.
+The epsilons were associated to the assets in a random order.
+The issue has been fixed and this is the reason why the numbers are (slightly) different from before in the ScenarioRisk demo.

-2. We temporarily removed the ability to compute insured loss curves from the classical risk calculator.
+8. We temporarily removed the ability to compute insured loss curves from the classical risk calculator.
 The reason is that doubts were raised about the algorithm used.
 The plan is to restore such functionality in the next version of the engine with a better and more tested algorithm.